-The grade of Incomplete (I) is given at the discretion of the instructor.
-The "I" is only given if the instructor reasonably believes that the work required for completion of the class can be completed by the end of the next grading period.
+The grade of Incomplete (I) is given at the discretion of the instructor and can only be given if a student has already completed 80% of the required coursework.
+The "I" is only given if the work required for completion of the class can be completed by the end of the next grading period.
 Incomplete work that is not completed by the next grading period, (or in the case of final grading period within 10 weeks of the last day of class) will be automatically converted to the grade of "F".

-The period of time the student has received an "I" grade will not affect the student's CGPA.
+The period in which the student has received an "I" grade will not affect the student's CGPA.
 The course hours will, however, be added into the hours attempted for the purposes of evaluating the student's maximum time frame for completion and successful program completion.
-When the "I" is replaced with the final grade, the final grade will affect the student's CGPA as well as their maximum time for completion and successful program completion (the Satisfactory Academic Progress section appears below).
+When the "I" is replaced with the final grade, the final grade will affect the student's CGPA as well as their maximum time for completion and successful program completion (the Satisfactory Academic Progress section appears later in the Undergraduate and Graduate sections).